Adyen/adyen-commercetools/extension/docs/CreditCardIntegration.md

     * `Payment.custom.fields.browserInfo` contains **JSON stringfied** browser info gathered from the previous step.
     * *Optional*: `paymentObject.custom.fields.holderName`
 1. Extension module makes a payment request and save following information to the payment object (for explanation of each field, see [Adyen's documentations](https://docs.adyen.com/developers/payment-methods/cards-with-3d-secure#step2makeapayment)):
-    * `Payment.interfaceInteractions` contains request and response with Adyen
+    * `Payment.interfaceInteractions.type='makePayment'` contains request and response with Adyen
     * `Payment.transactions` with a transaction `type='Charge' and state='Initial'` will be changed to `state='Pending'`.
     * `Payment.custom.fields.MD`
     * `Payment.custom.fields.PaReq`